 Current Research Group Members:

-- Jiangzhi (Arthur) Chen, PhD (co-advised with David Schmidt and Gene Humphreys): shear localization and strength evolution during earthquakes; crust-mantle coupling.
+- Jiangzhi (Arthur) Chen, PhD (co-advised with David Schmidt and Gene Humphreys): shear localization and strength evolution during earthquakes (see Chen and Rempel, 2014); crust-mantle coupling.

 - Julia Irizarry, MSc: phase equilibria in porous media and the development of gas hydrate anomalies.

 - Rob Skarbek, PhD (co-advised with David Schmidt): evolution of pore pressure along subduction zones (see Skarbek and Saffer, 2009), the dynamics of slow slip (see Skarbek et al., 2012), Coulomb-wedge modeling (see Skarbek et al., 2014).

 - Brandon Vanderbeek, PhD (co-advised with Doug Toomey): full-waveform seismic tomography, submarine gas-escape features.

 - Rempel, A. W. and B. A. Buffett, Formation and accumulation of gas hydrate in porous media, Journal of Geophysical Research - Solid Earth, 102, 10151-10164, 1997.

 - Rempel, A. W. and B. A. Buffett, Mathematical models of gas hydrate accumulation, In: Gas Hydrates, Henriet, J.-P. and J. Mienert (eds.), Geological Society, London, Special Publications, 137, 63-74, 1998.

 - Rempel, A. W. and M. G. Worster, The interaction between a particle and an advancing solidification front, Journal of Crystal Growth, 205, 427-440, 1999.

 - Rempel, A.W. and M.G.
 Worster, Particle trapping at an advancing solidification front with interfacial-curvature effects, Journal of Crystal Growth, 223, 420-432, 2001.